This post may contain affiliate links. Please read my disclosure policy.

-I’ve been blogging for almost 6 years, and I simply cannot imagine my life without Sweetest Menu.
-I simply love creating recipes, photographing desserts and writing about food.
+I’ve been blogging for 7 years, and I simply cannot imagine my life without Sweetest Menu.
+I love creating recipes, photographing desserts and writing about food.
 But what I love even more, is my online community – that’s you!

 I often receive emails and questions on Instagram about me and my blog, so I’ve put together a few frequently asked questions below.
 I know blogging can seem like a mysterious hobby or job, so let me pull back the curtain and show you a little behind-the-scenes.

 What do you do with all your baking?